 AT&T is a worthy contender for the crown of "best wireless network," boasting extensive coverage and reliability that can compete with Verizon's network.
 As of Q3 2016, 133.3 million customers have made AT&T their wireless home, but does that make AT&T right for you?
-Below, you'll find all that AT&T offers, to see if the carrier is right for you.
+Below, you'll find the available AT&T cell phone plans, to help you gauge on whether or not the carrier is right for you.

 AT&T Wireless Plans

 AT&T offers a wide range of plans with data allotments between 1GB to 100GB.
-These plans come with Worry-free data, which means no overage charges when exceeding the allotted data, truly shareable data, and Rollover Data.
-Unfortunately, these plans are a tad pricier compared to the average carrier, but the quality is comparable with Verizon.
+These plans come with Worry-free data, meaning no overage charges when exceeding the allotted data, truly shareable data, and Rollover Data.
+Unfortunately, these plans are a tad pricier compared to the average carrier, but the quality is comparable with Verizon Wireless' cell phone plans.

 AT&T Monthly Plans